- Do you feel alone, like the only one in the world who deals with your kind of challenges?

 Books I Recommend

 - Waking the Tiger, by Peter Levine.
-This book describes how crisis and trauma affect us at our cores and in our bodies.
-It also explains how to release trauma’s effects from our bodies.
-Levine describes trauma in a way that is easy to understand and is relatable.
+This book describes how crisis and trauma affect us at our cores and in our bodies, and also explains how to release trauma’s effect in our bodies.
+It also describes trauma in a way that is easy to understand and is relatable.

 - Man’s Search for Meaning by Victor Frankl.
 This book literally describes the meaning of life in a very human and relatable way.